-After three days of very cold drizzle and rain and fog - near midnight the sky cleared and the sea was quiet and calm.
+After three days of very cold drizzle and fog, near midnight the sky cleared and the sea was quiet and calm.
 Someone called out to come on deck to see the Northern Lights.
 Six or seven of us lay down on the outside wooden deck with blankets.
 A bottle of vodka was passed around and we mixed it with water.
-The Northern Lights were directly above us, surrounding the ship, and turned everyone's faces to stone.
-One man said: "We found the headwaters of the Northern Lights."
-I could imagine sleeping in a teepee looking upward into a blanket of shimmering colors.
-The deepest reds were on top.
+The Northern Lights were directly above us, surrounding the ship.
+Our faces turned into stone.
 The lights were so bright that the waters lit up with a warmest reddish glow.